 Lately, whenever I check out any photography groups, I always end up seeing many bird photographs.
-With easy availability of cost-effective and sharp long-teles, this is now within reach of many.
-Everyone who had the passion for bird photography is now able to indulge in that.
+With the easy availability of cost-effective and sharp long-teles, this is now within reach of many.
+Everyone who had a passion for bird photography is now able to indulge in that.
 Get an advanced camera, mount a telephoto lens, switch to auto and start clicking!
 That’s what most photographers clicking birds do.
 Sounds easy, does it not?

-(Magpie on Rhododendron – Nikon Df with Sigma 150-500 on manual focus mode.
+(Black-headed Jay on Rhododendron – Nikon Df with Sigma 150-500 on manual focus mode.
 Photographed at Natadol, Uttarakhand)